bilke/Craft-Docs/source/getting-started/index.rst

 This section will walk you through Craft’s :doc:`requirements <requirements>` and getting Craft :doc:`installed <install>` on your system.

-From there we’ll :ref:`dive into <divingIn>` Craft and explore your soon-to-be favorite CMS.
+From there we’ll :doc:`dive into </diving-in/index>` Craft and explore your soon-to-be favorite CMS.

 .. toctree::
    :titlesonly: